NetApp-YWIT/ywit_2020_debugging_workshop/know-before-you-go.md

 Read the project description to understand how the game is supposed to work and start hacking away!
 Can you find out all the 12 bugs in the project?

-## Finished with your project?
-### Are you sure?
-•	A programmer’s work is never done!
-There’s always room to improve upon your project—making it even better.
-Try to include your ideas into the game to make it more interesting 😊 You can add more intentional bugs into the project and challenge your friends to debug it.

-### What’s next?
-•	Congratulations!!
-You have successfully debugged ‘Feed the Dino’ game!
-Way to go – you are officially a developer now.
-Believe me, this is how coding/developing works.

-•	We have provided you another game with intentional bugs int it as a take home activity.
-If you liked working through ‘Feed the Dino’ project, and are interested in more such debugging challenges, work through another debugging activity https://scratch.mit.edu/projects/448127440/

 ## Finding the Right Block
 Scratch gives you a lot of blocks to use for your scripts.
 There are lots of blocks and it is easy to get lost or confused.
 The blocks are organized by category to help you find the right tool for the job.
 You will mix and match these blocks in your script.